nus-cs2113-AY2122S2/tp/README.md

-# Duke project template
+# SplitLah

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This java project was made as a requirement for CS2113T.
+Our application, _SplitLah_, is a bill splitting application.
 Given below are instructions on how to use it.

 ## Setting up in Intellij